pauljeter/pauljeter-astro/src/content/blog/software-design-patterns.md

 Design patterns provide general solutions that can be applied across different problems and contexts, helping teams avoid reinventing the wheel.

 ### Adaptability
 These templates are flexible.
-You can tweak them to meet your project’s specific needs without starting from scratch.
+You can tweak them to meet your project's specific needs without starting from scratch.

 ### Communication
 Patterns create a **shared vocabulary** for discussing architecture and design, making it easier for teams to stay aligned.